OUTSIDE THE TRUCK PRE-TRIP INSPECTION

 At the front of the truck I am also going to look for leaks underneath and I am going to note if the truck is leaning to one side which could indicate a suspension or frame problem.

-Next, I’m going to raise the raise the hood so we can check underneath.
+Next, I’m going to raise the hood so we can check underneath.
 Starting on the far side we will look for the four driven components under the hood.

 My belt driven alternator is secured to the vehicle and it is not cracked, damaged or broken.
 I also check the belt.
 It is secure and there are no cuts or frays in it and there is not more than ¾ inch of deflection in the belt.